althonos/gb-io.py/docs/index.rst

 This library is provided under the `MIT License <https://choosealicense.com/licenses/mit/>`_.
 The ``gb-io`` Rust crate package was written by `David Leslie <https://github.com/dlesl>`_ and is licensed under the terms of the `MIT License <https://choosealicense.com/licenses/mit/>`_.
-This package vendors the source of several additional packages that are licensed under the `Apache-2.0 <https://choosealicense.com/licenses/apache-2.0/>`_, `MIT <https://choosealicense.com/licenses/mit/>`_ or `BSD-3-Clause <https://choosealicense.com/licenses/bsd-3-clause/>`_ licenses;
+This package may vendor the source of several additional packages that are licensed under the `Apache-2.0 <https://choosealicense.com/licenses/apache-2.0/>`_, `MIT <https://choosealicense.com/licenses/mit/>`_ or `BSD-3-Clause <https://choosealicense.com/licenses/bsd-3-clause/>`_ licenses;